matteo14c/HaploCoV/docs/source/genomic.rst

 | B.1.N1
 | B.1.N2

-The default string/letter to be used as a suffix is set by the --suffix option in *augmentClusters.pl*.
-Please see below for how to modify this default behaviour.
+The string/letter used to indicate novel variants is set by the --suffix option in *augmentClusters.pl*.